steadfast-collective/statamic-convertkit/README.md

 - "Custom Fields" - Gives ability to map form data to custom fields defined within ConvertKit.

 Not only can you map form data to the above fields, but you can also pass in a hardcoded custom value (this will apply to all subscribers who sign up using a specific form).

+All configuration is stored as a `.yaml` file in `storage/statamic/addons/convertkit/convertkit_general.yaml`.